 Deferred interest vs. 0% APR credit card offers

-Deferred interest financing and 0% APR credit card promotions may seem the same, but they’re not identical.
+Deferred interest offers and 0 percent APR credit card promotions may seem the same, but there are some key differences.

-“The difference between deferred interest and a 0% APR on a credit card is that with the credit card, when the introductory 0% interest period ends you won’t [accumulate] back interest from the time of the initial purchase,” says Hayes.
+“The difference between deferred interest and a 0 percent APR on a credit card is that with the credit card, when the introductory 0 percent interest period ends you won’t [owe] back interest from the time of the initial purchase,” says Hayes.

 The easiest way to tell if you’re signing up for a deferred interest plan is to read the fine print outlined in the financing agreement.
 Specifically, look for wording related to: